Diabetic Foot Treatment in Bay Harbor Islands & Surfside, FL8

 Proper wound care is essential for diabetic foot health, especially when dealing with ulcers or other open sores.
 We aim to promote healing, prevent infection, and ensure foot health.
 This involves cleaning the wound, applying appropriate dressings, and closely monitoring for signs of infection.
 Timely intervention and professional care can help prevent serious complications, such as gangrene, and ensure that the foot heals properly without long-term damage.

-Maintaining Foot Health With Diabetes
+Maintaining Foot Health with Diabetes

-There are many ways to maintain healthy feet when dealing with diabetes.
-Most importantly, you want to ensure that you manage your blood glucose levels, otherwise known as blood sugar.
-You should also check your feet daily.
-As mentioned before, it is essential to recognize if your feet have cuts, sores, blisters, plantar warts, ingrown toenails, or other troubling foot conditions to stay ahead of the problem and protect yourself from further harm.
+• You should also check your feet daily.
+As mentioned before, it is essential to recognize whether your feet have cuts, sores, blisters, plantar warts, ingrown toenails, or other troubling foot conditions to stay ahead of the problem and protect yourself from further harm.

-Another rule you may want to follow is to ensure you are cutting your toenails straight across.
+• Another rule you may want to follow is to ensure you are cutting your toenails straight across.
 You should also refrain from digging into the sides of the toes; this will help prevent the development of an ingrown toenail.
 If you do happen to develop a corn or callus, never treat it yourself; seek the help of a professional.
-It may also be beneficial to look into socks made specifically for those with diabetes to help provide yourself with extra cushion.
-You should refrain from walking barefoot, as well as avoid smoking, as it restricts the blood flow to your feet.

 If you would like more information on how to maintain healthy feet while living with diabetes, seek the assistance of a podiatrist who can provide you with the tips needed for healthy foot care.
 Dr. Curson offers detailed information about treatment options that best suit your case.